 The main thing is to listen to your body.
 You should not experience any pain during or after the exercise.
 Mild soreness over one to two days is normal but acute bone or joint pain that does not subside with time means you are doing something wrong.

 To safely and effectively work out at home, the trick is to stay focused and minimise distractions.
-To add variety and a change of environment and fresh air to your fitness regime, you could consider cycling, jogging, swimming or taking up a sport.
-Target at least 30 minutes’ exercise at moderate intensity, several days a week, to stay fit.
+To add variety and a change of environment and fresh air to your fitness regime, you can consider brisk walking, cycling, jogging, swimming or taking up a sport.

 Once you have established a routine, home workouts can be as effective as working out in a gym.
 The best part is that everyone can afford it.